 The basal ganglia are collections of nerve cells located deep within the brain.
 They include the following:

-What causes Parkinson disease is unclear.
-According to one theory, Parkinson disease may result from abnormal deposits of synuclein (a protein in the brain that helps nerve cells communicate).
-These deposits, called Lewy bodies in nerve cells.
+In Parkinson disease, synuclein (a protein in the brain that helps nerve cells communicate) forms clumps called Lewy bodies in nerve cells.
 Lewy bodies consist of misfolded synuclein.
 Synuclein can accumulate in several regions of the brain, particularly in the substantia nigra (deep within the cerebrum) and interfere with brain function.
 Lewy bodies often accumulate in other parts of the brain and nervous system, suggesting that they may be involved in other disorders.
 In Lewy body dementia Dementia With Lewy Bodies and Parkinson Disease Dementia Dementia with Lewy bodies is progressive loss of mental function characterized by the development of Lewy bodies in nerve cells.
 Parkinson disease dementia is loss of mental function characterized... read more , Lewy bodies form throughout the outer layer of the brain (cerebral cortex).
 Lewy bodies may also be involved in Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more , possibly explaining why about one third of people with Parkinson disease have symptoms of Alzheimer disease and why some people with Alzheimer disease develop parkinsonian symptoms.

-About 15 to 20% of people with Parkinson disease have relatives who have or have had the disease.
+About 10% of people with Parkinson disease have relatives who have or have had the disease.
 Also, several gene mutations that can cause Parkinson disease have been identified.

 Usually, Parkinson disease begins subtly and progresses gradually.